dorsaSz97/planetsFacts-FEMchallenge/README.md

 # Planets Facts Website | FEM Challenge

-This is my 21st project which is one of the Frontend Mentor's challenges for displaying facts about planets. (responsive)
+This is one of the Frontend Mentor's challenges for displaying facts about planets.

 ## Screenshot